acidzebra/lawnmower/README.md

 Result: no more floating grass in BCOM areas with your favorite grass mod (I do recommend manual inspection and clean afterwards, but it will be much less painful).

 Program speed: very fast

+# Using Massmower

+You shouldn't use it, it's not ready for production.
+It works but it's terribly slow and unoptimized.
+If you do want to use it, edit lawnmower.py and set deletemodjson to False.
+Have a giant folder with mods + grassmods + lawnmower.py + massmower.py + tes3conv.exe (I just run this in Data Files) - now go to the folder and run

+`python massmower.py "path-to-folder-you-dumped-everything-in"`

+Massmower will inspect all your files and detect (most) grassmods.
+It will then present you a list of grassmods and mods in your folder.
+If something looks off, type n<enter> and the program will quit.
+You can edit the excludelist in massmower.py to your taste and run again.
+If everything looks right, type y and enter to let massmower loose.
+It will compare all mods against all grassmods and clear out grass.
+It is not optimized at all (no concern whether grassmod+mod have overlapping cells) and will take a LONG time to run.